 Some time ago after a pro-life presentation, I swung by the Macs down the street from my house with a friend.
 My friend asked the cashier, a middle-aged Indian fellow, what he thought about abortion.
 Pro-choice, was the answer.
 It’s the woman’s decision at the end of the day.
-So this week, I took one of our “Choice” cards, which depict a first trimester aborted fetus, and went back to the Macs.
-“Here,” I offered.
-“We talked about abortion awhile ago.
-Images like this helped me understand that we’re talking about a real human being and real violence.”
+A week or so later, I took one of our “Choice” cards, which depict a first trimester aborted fetus, and went back to the Macs.